 Some cases involving sexual assault are reported long after the incident occurred; thus, it would not be possible to distribute a "timely" warning notice to the community.
-Sex offenses will be considered on a case-by-case basis depending on when and where the incident occurred, when it was reported, and the amount of information known by SCPD.
-The name of a victim is never disclosed in a timely warning notice.
+Sex offenses will be considered on a

-The Stonehill College Police Chief, or his designee, reviews all reports to determine if there is an on-going threat to the community and if the distribution of a timely warning notice is warranted.
+The Stonehill College Police Chief, or her designee, reviews all reports to determine if there is an on-going threat to the community and if the distribution of a timely warning notice is warranted.
 Timely warning notices may also be issued for other crime classifications, as deemed necessary.
 Community members who have information about a crime or other serious incident should immediately report the incident to the Stonehill College Police Department so that a timely warning notice can be issued, if warranted.
 Timely warnings will be distributed if the incident is reported to the SCPD directly, or indirectly through a Campus Security Authority (CSA) or the local police, if it is determined to represent a serious or continuing threat to the Stonehill College Community.

 It is the policy of Stonehill College to comply with the "Timely Warning" provisions of the Jeanne Clery Act by providing the required warnings to the campus community in an efficient and expedient manner.
 The decision to issue a timely warning notice and the content of the notice shall be decided on a case-by-case basis in light of all the facts surrounding a crime, including factors such as the nature of the crime, the continuing danger to the campus community, and the possible risk of compromising law enforcement efforts.